Connecticut-Style Lobster Rolls

 History

-The Connecticut-style lobster roll is a relatively modern New England classic, defined by its simplicity: warm lobster meat dressed in melted butter, served in a toasted split-top bun.
+The Connecticut-style lobster roll is a relatively modern New England classic, defined by its simplicity: warm lobster meat dressed in melted butter and served in a toasted split-top bun.

-Today, it’s considered one of the purest expressions of New England seafood tradition, minimalist, indulgent, and deeply tied to Connecticut’s coastal identity.
+Today, it is considered one of the purest expressions of New England seafood tradition: minimalist, indulgent, and deeply tied to Connecticut’s coastal identity.

 Fun Facts

-• For decades, the Connecticut-style roll stayed relatively local while Maine-style got more national attention.
-It only gained widespread popularity more recently as regional foods became trendy.
+- For decades, Connecticut-style lobster rolls stayed relatively local while Maine-style rolls got more national attention.

-• Because it uses large chunks of lobster meat and minimal fillers, a true Connecticut-style roll can easily cost $25–$40 (or more), depending on market prices.
+- Because it uses large chunks of lobster meat and minimal fillers, a true Connecticut-style roll can be expensive.

-• Fans often say this version is the closest you can get to eating fresh lobster straight from the ocean—just with the bonus of butter and bread.
+- Fans often say this version is close to eating fresh lobster straight from the ocean, just with butter and bread.

 Where to Try